GRADUATE STUDENT RESOURCES

 Guidelines for Preparing Dissertations

 All doctoral dissertations must comply with the College of Education & Human Development’s format, style and procedural guidelines.
-After completing comprehensive exams, contact the Office of Graduate Student Services to get a copy of these guidelines or download the Guide for Preparation of Prospectuses and Dissertations.
+After completing comprehensive exams, contact the Office of Graduate Student Services to get a copy of the guidelines for preparing your prospectus or dissertation announcements.

 Additionally, students can email coedissertations@gsu.edu to receive either the two-chapter dissertation template or the five-chapter dissertation template or find the template guides at our guide to creating your dissertation.